i365dev/LetterDrop/README.md

 LetterDrop is a secure and efficient newsletter management service powered by Cloudflare Workers, enabling easy creation, distribution, and subscription management of newsletters.

+## The story behind LetterDrop

+I have been using `TinyLetter` to send newsletters to my subscribers, but unfortunately, Mailchimp has now shut down this free service.
+This isn't the first time I've faced such an issue, whenever this happens, I lose all my subscribers and have to look for a new way to send newsletters.
+To avoid this recurring problem, I've decided to build my own free newsletter service.
+It needs to be zero-cost, easy to use, and reliable so it won't get shut down.
+To achieve this, I'm using Cloudflare Workers to create the service, which I've named LetterDrop.

 ## How to use?

 ### Create a newsletter